 - The student is experiencing medical conditions which require special attention or is the caregiver of someone experiencing medical conditions which require special attention.

 - Students with children, married students, and students involved in domestic partnership.

-- Demonstrated financial hardship as confirmed by the Clark Atlanta University Office of Financial Aid.
+- Demonstrated financial hardship as confirmed by the Clark Atlanta University Office of Financial Aid or documented proof.

 - Nontraditional students age 24+ by August 1, with proof of age.

 - The student has full-time employment off campus and employment is verified.

 Exemption information must be received in the housing office no later than July 15.

 Residence Life must receive written notification no later than July 15 with all supporting documentation.
 This information will be reviewed by the appropriate staff and the student will be emailed the final decision.
 This process may take up to two weeks.